Shopify/polaris/polaris.shopify.com/content/getting-started/components-lifecycle.md

 ### Requirements for stable

-- The API is stable, with no breaking changes until the next major release (if necessary).
+- The API is stable, with no breaking changes until the next major release (if necessary)
-- Usability testing and feedback has been gathered on UX and DX.
+- Usability testing and feedback has been gathered on UX and DX
-- Documentation exists for component props, variants, accessibility guidelines, and usage.
+- Documentation exists for component props, variants, accessibility guidelines, and usage
-- Manual and automated migration documentation exists.
+- Manual and automated migration documentation exists

 ---